kant/visual_tracker_simulator/README.md

 \
 The second way is to load the scene generation parameters from a file, then clicking "Load" to generate it.
 Due to the structure of the program, make sure that you put a whitespace at the end of each line.
 \
-To render a scene and a mask, use *Render Scene* and *Render Mask* buttons respectivelly.
+To render a scene and a mask, use *Render Scene* and *Render Mask* buttons respectively.
 Since masks are rendered using *Eevee* engine, make sure to switch to Cycles render engine once mask rendering is finished, should you desire that.

 ## Creating your own scenes
 The scene must have the following collections: